Bankruptcy lawyers know that all debts need to be scheduled. Clients think or hope that they get to pick and choose.

 Every effective bankruptcy lawyer needs a line, a phrase, or a story to squelch the client’s instinct to exclude things from their bankruptcy filing.

 Often the client’s desire to be less than forthcoming is born of fear or ignorance.
 Your job is to figure out which it is and overcome it.

 Fine, I tell them.
 We list everyone, because that’s what the law requires and you sign the schedules under penalty of perjury.

 Sometimes, the debtor fears embarrassment or some sort of retaliation as a result of listing a debt in the bankruptcy papers.
+Look for ways to alleviate the anxiety.
 Perhaps alerting a family or friend in advance of the filing, at a time of the debtor’s choosing, will lessen the hesitation to be forthcoming.

 It’s a cardinal rule of bankruptcy that you list all creditors.
 Period.

-Clients who are unwilling to do so are shown the door.
+In my office, clients who are unwilling to do so are shown the door.